misselvexu/mixmicro-apollo/docs/en/usage/dotnet-sdk-user-guide.md

 ## 3.4 Demo

-There is a sample client project in apollo.net project: `ApolloDemo`, you can refer to [2.4 .Net sample client startup](en/development/apollo-development-guide) for more information. development/apollo-development-guide?id=_24-net-sample-client-start).
+There is a sample client project in apollo.net project: `ApolloDemo`, you can refer to [2.4 .Net sample client startup](en/development/apollo-development-guide?id=_24-net-sample-client-startup) for more information.

 >Net client open source version will output logs directly to the Console by default, you can implement your own logging-related features.
 >
->See [https://github.com/ctripcorp/apollo.net/tree/master/Apollo/Logging/Spi](https://github.com/ctripcorp/apollo.net/tree/master/) for details Apollo/Logging/Spi)
+>See [https://github.com/ctripcorp/apollo.net/tree/master/Apollo/Logging/Spi](https://github.com/apolloconfig/apollo.net/tree/dotnet-old/Apollo/Spi) for more details .

 # IV.
 Client design